-Declarations must be hand delivered, with proof of identification, to the Commission on the prescribed form.
-Declaration forms and guidance notes are available on our website or can be collected from our offices.
+Declarations must be provided, with proof of identification, to the CSPL using the prescribed form.
+Declaration forms and instructions are available above.
+Completed forms can be submitted to email@example.com.

-NB: Extensions may only be granted at the CSPL’s discretion where requests are made before the submission deadline.
+NB: Extensions of up to 60 days may only be granted at the CSPL’s discretion where requests are made before the submission deadline.

 A person in public life who is:

 will be required to complete a declaration annually.
-However, such declarations may be NIL filings except where there is a possible or perceived conflict with the Board Member’s functions on the entity for which they were appointed in relation to themselves and any member of their immediate family.
+However, such declarations may be NIL filings except where there is a possible or perceived conflict with the Board Member’s functions on the entity to which they were appointed, in relation to themselves and any member of their immediate family.